FrancisPhillipsBuger/Quantum_Bayesian/README.md

 | `--result_dir` | Output folder (overrides the config)                                            |

 #### 01 Baseline
 `baseline` is the classical reference.
 It exhaustively enumerates every descriptor subset, fits an RBF kernel ridge model on each and scores it by mBIC.
-Tier 2 uses a classical GP or ridge residual learner.
+The residual stage uses a classical GP or ridge learner.
 Configured by `model_selection.yaml`.

 ```
 python -m main_train train --variant baseline --base_dir <dataset_split_folder> --result_dir <output_folder>